Coupled-channel influence on the $a_0(1700/1800)$ line shape: mass spectra

-Thus, the $a_0$ resonance which is discovered in the $K\bar K$ and $\pi\eta$ decay channels in the region of 1700-1800 MeV can be a manifestation of the four-quark state $C^s_\pi(\underline{9}^*)$.
+Thus, the $a_0$ resonance which is discovered in the $K\bar K$ and $\pi\eta$ decay channels in the region of 1700$-$1800 MeV can be a manifestation of the four-quark state $C^s_\pi(\underline{9}^*)$.
 This state can also manifest itself in the $K^*\bar K^*$ and $\rho \phi$ decay channels that have not yet been studied.
-In addition, a very broad $\rho\omega$ enhancement at about 1600--1800 MeV (if will be found) can be due to the $C_\pi(\underline{36}^*)$ state.
+In addition, a very broad $\rho\omega$ enhancement at about 1600$-$1800 MeV (if found) can be due to the $C_\pi(\underline{36}^*)$ state.
+In Ref. \cite{FN}, for completeness, we provide a brief explanation of our choice of all above variants.